As Florida government contends with a new rise in daily cases of COVID-19, debate about lockdown orders has started anew.

-Miami: stay-at-home order
+Miami: Stay-at-home order

 Mayor Francis Suarez announced a stay-at-home order that went into effect March 24 and lasts until further notice.
 It allows limited travel in the city to grocery stores, pharmacies and essential work activity.
 Travel to provide essential services at homes is also allowed.
 The City Fire Rescue Department has started testing those 65 and older showing symptoms in their homes.
 County restrictions are also in effect.

-Miami Beach: safer-at-home order
+Miami Beach: safer-at-home order, curfew

 Miami Gardens: Curfew

 Police are enforcing a curfew in the city stretching from 10 p.m. to 5 a.m., according to WLRN.
 Gatherings of 10 or more are restricted and guests are urged to stay inside most of the day.
 That’s on top of county requirements.